 When plasma cells grow out of control and become cancer cells, they can form a tumor, usually in a bone.
 If there is only one plasma cell tumor, it is called a solitary plasmacytoma.
 When there is more than one plasma cell tumor, it is called multiple myeloma.

 Multiple myeloma is hard to find early.
 Sometimes people with multiple myeloma don’t have any symptoms until it is worse.
-When symptoms do happen, they can include bone pain, being sick to your stomach, not feeling like eating, feeling very tired, feeling tired weakness, weight loss, and getting sick a lot.
+When symptoms do happen, they can include bone pain, being sick to your stomach, not feeling like eating, feeling very tired, , losing a lot of weight , and getting sick a lot.
 The doctor will ask you questions about your health and do a physical exam.

 If signs are pointing to multiple myeloma, more tests will be done.
 Here are some of the tests you may need: